roshanadh/battery-notifier/README.md

 *(hint: use battery-notifier)*

 ## Local
-To use battery-notifier on your local system,
+To use battery-notifier on your local machine,

 * Clone the repo
   ```sh